 As a publisher of multiple sites (and a reader, no less), I’m keenly aware of the struggle faced by the need to reach users, but the cost of doing it.
 If what we do doesn’t somehow lead back to our site, is this something we could ever embrace?
 With the recent announcement of Facebook Instant Articles, I’ve been thinking about this more.
 Is this a great development for publishers, or the start of a new, dangerous path for Facebook?

 Following the money is key here.
 Details on this aren’t completely fleshed out, but Facebook is letting publishers keep 100% of the ads sold on sites, and will take 30% of the internal ads displayed from its Audience Network platform.
-Naturally, for Facebook over time, the move to emphasis it’s own ads over others will be what proves Facebook’s ultimate motivator.
-In addition, Instant Articles should full support full Google Analytics, which should be important to publishers.
+Naturally, for Facebook over time, then move to emphasize its own ads over others will be what proves Facebook’s ultimate motivator.
+In addition, Instant Articles should fully support full Google Analytics, which should be important to publishers.

 I like the speed.
 Active content displays beautifully, if not slightly jarring with large format images.
 Mobile browsers still suck for displaying websites, and Facebook appears keenly aware of this.
 But, one wonders if Facebook is shrewdly picking its spot to get publishers hooked on a drug (not the only speed), only to have their way with them later.
 I can see the sitcom catchphrase now “But silly!
 Facebook just wants to make money!“.